 For more information on LastPass' architecture, check out this security overview document.

 Your encryption keys are created from your Master Password.
 The Master Password is never sent to LastPass.
 All encryption/decryption occurs locally on your devices, not on LastPass' servers.
 This means that your sensitive data does not travel over the internet and never touches LastPass' servers, only the encrypted data does.
 For additional security, your Enterprise account is configured to use Duo multi-factor authentication (MFA).
-MFA can also be configured on personal Premium accounts and is required on personal Premium accounts that are linked to an Enterprise account.
+MFA can also be configured on personal accounts and is required on personal accounts that are linked to an Enterprise account.

 Stop reusing the same password, writing down passwords, or resetting passwords because you can’t remember them.
 Let LastPass create and manage your passwords.